AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/admin-console-overview.md

 The Adobe Admin Console is a central location for managing the Adobe entitlements across your organization.
 You can use it to manage your licenses, users, and payments.
 Go here to [sign in to the Admin Console](https://adminconsole.adobe.com).
 To learn more refer to the following [video](https://helpx.adobe.com/enterprise/using/admin-console.html).

 Each tab on the Admin Console enables you to perform various tasks.
-Select the titles below to know more.
+Select the linked tab name (the first word of each item) to jump to that section.

-- [!UICONTROL Overview] {#overview}: View a summary of the licenses purchased and quick actions to set up your organization.
+- [[!UICONTROL Overview]](#overview): View a summary of the licenses purchased and quick actions to set up your organization.

-- [!UICONTROL Products] {#products}: Assign licenses to users and groups.
+- [[!UICONTROL Products]](#products): Assign licenses to users and groups.
 As an Enterprise customer, you can manage product profiles.

-- [!UICONTROL Users] {#users}: Create, update, and remove user accounts, which entitle the end users to Adobe products & services.
+- [[!UICONTROL Users]](#users): Create, update, and remove user accounts, which entitle the end users to Adobe products & services.

-- [!UICONTROL Packages] {#packages}: Download pre-configured packages or create them for desktop apps that you plan to deploy.
+- [[!UICONTROL Packages]](#packages): Download pre-configured packages or create them for desktop apps that you plan to deploy.

-- [!UICONTROL Account] {#account}: Manage your organization's contracts and agreements with Adobe.
+- [[!UICONTROL Account]](#account): Manage your organization's contracts and agreements with Adobe.

-- [!UICONTROL Storage] {#storage}: Manage individual user folders and shared folders, and view storage quota consumed by users.
+- [[!UICONTROL Storage]](#storage): Manage individual user folders and shared folders, and view storage quota consumed by users.

-- [!UICONTROL Insights] {#insights}: View, create, and download license assignment reports and track changes made in the Admin Console.
+- [[!UICONTROL Insights]](#insights): View, create, and download license assignment reports and track changes made in the Admin Console.

-- [!UICONTROL Settings] {#settings}: Claim domains, limit access to sharing features, add notes for end users, set password protection levels.
+- [[!UICONTROL Settings]](#settings): Claim domains, limit access to sharing features, add notes for end users, set password protection levels.

 If you are unable to sign in to the Admin Console, see [Solve Adobe account sign-in issues](https://helpx.adobe.com/manage-account/kb/account-password-sign-help.html).